michaelheider/bauboo.obfuscation-plugin/README.md

 ## How to Use it

 Simply add the respective component onto your page and in specify the email address or phone number in the component's settings.
-The plugin will then automatically present bots with obscurified data, but humans receive a nicely formatted link.
+The plugin will then automatically present bots with obfuscated data, but humans receive a nicely formatted link.

 ## Why Should I Bother